finbourne/configuration-sdk-java/sdk/docs/ConfigurationSetsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ConfigurationSetsApi apiInstance = apiFactory.build(ConfigurationSetsApi.class);

         ConfigurationSetsApi apiInstance = ApiFactoryBuilder.build(fileName).build(ConfigurationSetsApi.class);
         String type = "type_example"; // String | Whether the configuration set is Personal or Shared String scope = "scope_example"; // String | The scope that identifies a configuration set